 Every church has a particular ministry emphasis.
 For some it’s their music style.
-For others its their ministry programs.
-For Westview Bible Church, the ministry emphasis can be summed up with four important things, the Glory of God, the Word of God, the Gospel of Grace and the Worship of the Lord.
+For others it’s their ministry programs.
+For Westview Bible Church, the ministry emphasis is to glorify God through faithful teaching of His word, proclaiming the gospel of Jesus Christ, worshipping God in service and song, and sincerely loving each other in truth.

 The Glory of God

-The primary emphasis of ministry here at Westview Bible Church is the clear and accurate preaching and teaching of the Word of God.
-Since we believe in the absolute sufficiency of God’s Word to minister to every need we have (Psalm 19:7-11; 2 Timothy 3:16-17), we are committed to straightforward verse-by-verse, expository preaching that unleashes the transforming truths of the Scriptures to our hearts and lives.
+A primary emphasis of ministry here at Westview Bible Church is the clear and accurate preaching and teaching of the Word of God.
+We believe in the absolute sufficiency and power of God’s Word to minister to every need we have (Psalm 19:7-11; 2 Timothy 3:16-17) Thus we are committed to verse-by-verse, expository preaching that unleashes the transforming truths of the Scriptures to our hearts and lives.
 We refuse to manipulate the Bible to try and make it say what we want it to say or what appears popular to people.
-Our desire is to remain faithful to the biblical text and accurately and unapologetically preach the Word (2 Timothy 4:1-5).
+Our desire is to remain faithful to the biblical text and accurately and unapologetically preach what is says and means.
+(2 Timothy 4:1-5).
 If you have a genuine hunger for knowing and understanding God’s Word, Westview could be the church for you!

 - All have sinned and fallen short of God’s standards for their lives (Romans 3:10-11, 23);